 Our Service Plans

 At Mercedes-Benz South West we offer a range of different Service Plans to make servicing simple.
 Take out a Service Plan and your costs will be fixed for its duration.
-The main bonus of our service plan’s is that even if the price of parts and labour should rise, the cost of your Service Plan will remain the same and that’s a guarantee.
+The main bonus of our service plans is that even if the price of parts and labour should rise, the cost of your Service Plan will remain the same and that’s a guarantee.
 And of course, you will enjoy the reassurance that your vehicle is being looked after by the expert technicians of our Mercedes-Benz Official Workshop.
-If you get your service plan now you will automatically qualify for our free collection & delivery service which is a saving of £30!
+Plus, if you get your Service Plan now you will automatically qualify for our free Collection & Delivery service resulting in a saving of £30.
 Learn more here or get in contact via the form below.